BenSernau/Metroidvania-Pathfinder/README.md

 ## Limitations

-The application lacks insight into a genuine dispassionate comparison between the two major types of search.
-A more robust program would not only suggest which search is better, but also determine the degree by which one is better, minutely detailing a relationship between graph structure and search performance.
+The application lacks quantitative performance analysis beyond iteration counting.
+A more robust implementation would measure execution time and memory consumption, detailing the degree by which one search type is more efficient.

-In terms of performance for both types of search, space complexity is O(V + E) because the program stores multiple nodes and edges as well as a stack of nodes, and time complexity is also O(V + E) because the current implementation scans only adjacent nodes during every iteration of the while loop.
+In terms of performance for both types of search, space complexity is O(V + E) because the program stores multiple nodes and edges as well as a stack of nodes, and time complexity is also O(V + E) because the current implementation processes each node and each edge only once during traversal.

 ## Future Improvements